orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Hazy World

 # 3D Programming Language
+- Throw out the idea of having names for things.

 # Gamification of Optimization Problems
 - Programming language for visual environment instead as step 1